Margot-D/STAR/_pages/about.md

 ---
 permalink: /
-title: "STAR: How is Space Transforming the polar Atmospheric Regions?"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+<h1 style="text-align: center;">Investigating the influence of space on polar atmospheric dynamics</h1>

 <p style="text-align: justify">